MarcoKoch/sphinx-cmake_domain/README.md

   I wrote a module.
 This is it.
 I'm proud of it.
 ```

 The module name may optionally have a `.cmake` extension.
-Whether the extension is displayed or not is controlled by the `cmake_modules_show_extension` configuration setting, regardless of whether it is present in the definition.
+Whether the extension is displayed or not is controlled by the `cmake_modules_add_extension` configuration setting, regardless of whether it is present in the definition.

 The following options are supported: